omc/websolr-guides/drupal7-apachesolr.md

 ![Configure the ApacheSolr module](assets/drupal/apachesolr/09 - d7-apachesolr-configure-apachesolr-4.png)

 Next, click on the "Default Index" tab.
 You will see a few actions for indexing, reindexing and deleting the index.
-Click on the first one, "Index queued content."
-This will index a maximum of 50 documents (by default).
-You could also index all documents at this time, but that may take a while depending on how many documents you have.
+You will probably also see the message: "Error: No data was returned from the server."
+This is NOT an error.
+It is due to how the ApacheSolr module verifies a connection to the Solr server.
+Essentially, it requests some administrative functions which are blocked for security reasons by websolr.
+This [KB article](http://help.websolr.com/kb/common-problems/drupal-apachesolr-module-401-authorization-required) has more information.
+Basically, don't worry about it:

 ![Configure the ApacheSolr module](assets/drupal/apachesolr/10 - d7-apachesolr-configure-apachesolr-5.png)

-If everything went smoothly, you should get a message like the one below.
-If you see any errors, double-check that your settings are correct and that the apachesolr module can communicate with websolr:
+Click on the first option, "Index queued content."
+This will index a maximum of 50 documents (by default).
+You could also index all documents at this time, but that may take a while depending on how many documents you have.If everything went smoothly, you should get a message like the one below.
+If you see any errors (except for the previously-mentioned one about no data being returned from the server), double-check that your settings are correct and that the apachesolr module can communicate with websolr:

 ![Configure the ApacheSolr module](assets/drupal/apachesolr/11 - d7-apachesolr-configure-apachesolr-6.png)